 "What was that?
 Maybe you should forget about the party.
 You need coffee, instead."

 "Whatever, look, this is not your boyfriends place, and I have nothing worth stealing.
 The wife made sure of that, years ago.
-So you need to move along."
+So, you need to move along."
 He tugged at the collar of his t-shirt to fan some air over his chest.
 "Is it really that hot out here?"

 "You…you list'en…now!"
 A firework popped in the sky over the neighbor's yard.
 Not a lot of noise, more of a whoosh than a bang, more the flash of fire than the sparkle of gunpowder.
 Both looked at the skyward explosion, her with fear, him with curiosity.

 "That was weird.
 Neighbors had a few left over from the 4th, I guess."
 Nicolas pulled out his wallet from his back pocket and fished out a few bills.
 "Look, here's ten bucks, go get yourself a nice dinner, drink lots of water, and get a coffee, you look like you need one."
-He tried to hand the cash to her, only hand the bills swatted away.
+He tried to hand the cash to her, only to have the bills swatted away.

 "No, no, no, NO!
 You…you…Yoouuu!
 You know mom!
 I need you…you fak'char."
 Every syllable of her words she spoke distinctly, and carried a rhythm.